Casey Fossum: 2009, Chicago Cubs

 On July 3, 2009, Fossum signed a minor league contract with the Chicago Cubs.

 2011, New York Mets

 On February 9, 2011, Fossum signed a contract with the New York Mets.

 2012, Baltimore Orioles

 On February 2, 2012, Fossum signed a minor league contract with the Baltimore Orioles.
 He was released on April 16.

+2015, Lancaster Barnstormers

+On May 19, 2015, after 3 years out of baseball, Fossum signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball.
+In 2 starts for Lancaster, he posted an 0-1 record and 4.91 ERA with 4 strikeouts across 3 2/3 innings pitched.
+Fossum became a free agent following the season.

 Pitching style

 Fossum throws three different overhand curveballs.
 The first curveball is a tight-rotating 1–7 curveball that has a velocity in the low to mid 70s, but a pitch that Fossum struggles to throw effectively over the plate for strikes and at times remains too flat.
 The second curveball is also a 1–7 pitch, has a moderate break while clocking in between 65 and 70 MPH, and can effectively throw for strikes.
 The third curveball is a 12–6 curveball with a large break, making it difficult to hit.
 While the pitch has been a very effective pitch for him to use, often landing for strikes or causing popouts, he regulates the pitch as a change-of-pace pitch to prevent batters from becoming used to it.
 Fossum dubbed this pitch the "Fossum flip", and it is essentially a form of the eephus pitch.
 He also has a decent fastball in the 88–92 mph range and a changeup that while effective, does not drop as well as the average changeup.
 Fossum is also a good fielder and has an above-average pickoff move.

 Fossum's biggest knock is his stamina.
 Weighing in at 160 lbs, Fossum has a somewhat violent throwing style and has been injured a few times in his career.
 In 2004, he missed the first five weeks of the season with a sore elbow, and near the end of the 2005 season his effectiveness was reduced to what he and Lou Piniella attributed to lower back pain.
 For a relief pitcher, Fossum is also very good at holding runners on base.
 In 2004, baserunners managed to steal 15 bases out of 23 attempts (a 65.2% success rate), and in 2005, only 10 basestealers out of 14 attempts were successful (a 71.4% rate).
 The league averages in those seasons were 69% and 70% respectively, but relievers tend to allow higher rates than starters.